devowlio/node-lame/README.md

 $ npm install --save @types/node-lame
 ```

-If you have not installed [LAME](http://lame.sourceforge.net/) yet, pleease use the following an instruction.
+If you have not installed [LAME](http://lame.sourceforge.net/) yet, please use the following instruction.

 ### Install on Debian/Ubuntu
 ``` bash